kcodedev/mkdocs/docs/IG/5-the-internet/digital-currency.md

 - Blockchain is a tamper-proof ledger that secures cryptocurrencies 🔒
 - Hashing turns information into unique fingerprints and protects data integrity 🧬

+---

+## Class Activity: Cryptocurrency Debate 🗣️⚖️

+To deepen understanding of cryptocurrencies, conduct a structured debate with two teams of approximately 5 students each.
+One team argues **in favor** of widespread cryptocurrency adoption, while the other argues **against** it.
+This activity encourages critical thinking, research, and balanced discussion on the pros and cons of digital currencies.

+### Debate Categories 📋

+Assign the following 5 balanced categories to team members (one per student).
+Each category focuses on a key aspect of cryptocurrency:

+1. **Security and Fraud** 🔐: Discuss hacking risks, scams, and fraud prevention measures.
+2. **Market Volatility** 📈📉: Examine price fluctuations, investment risks, and stability concerns.
+3. **Environmental Sustainability** 🌍: Address energy consumption of mining and ecological impacts.
+4. **Regulatory Challenges** ⚖️: Explore legal frameworks, government oversight, and compliance issues.
+5. **Future Adoption and Innovation** 🚀: Consider technological advancements, mainstream use, and potential benefits.

+### Debate Structure ⏱️

+The debate follows a clear sequence with time allocations to ensure fairness and engagement.
+Total estimated time: 60-75 minutes.

+1. **Preparation (10 minutes)**: Teams assign members to categories and prepare notes.
+Opposition team members sit opposite and may take notes but not interrupt.
+2. **Opening Statements (15 minutes)**: Each team member delivers a 3-minute uninterrupted speech on their assigned category, presenting arguments for their team's position.
+Order alternates between teams (e.g., Pro team member 1, Con team member 1, Pro team member 2, etc.).
+3. **Rebuttals (10 minutes)**: Each team member gives a 2-minute rebuttal addressing the opposing team's points on their category.
+Same alternating order.
+4. **Cross-Examination (10 minutes)**: Teams alternate asking questions to the opposing team (5 minutes per team).
+Questions must relate to categories and be respectful.
+5. **Closing Statements (10 minutes)**: Each team delivers a 3-minute summary of their strongest arguments (5 minutes per team).

+### Rules 📜

+- **Conduct**: Maintain respect and professionalism.
+No personal attacks, interruptions, or disrespectful language.
+Focus on facts and arguments.
+- **Timekeeping**: The moderator enforces time limits strictly.
+Speakers receive warnings at 30 seconds remaining and are cut off if exceeded.
+- **Evidence Use**: Arguments must be supported by credible evidence (e.g., statistics, studies, real-world examples).
+Cite sources where possible.
+- **Judging Criteria**: Debates are evaluated based on:
+  - **Clarity** (40%): How clearly arguments are presented and understood.
+  - **Evidence** (30%): Quality and relevance of supporting facts.
+  - **Rebuttal Strength** (30%): Effectiveness in addressing opposing points.
+- **Preparation**: Teams may research in advance but must not share arguments with the opposition during the debate.

+### Additional Features 🎭

+- **Moderator's Role**: A neutral teacher or student acts as moderator to keep time, enforce rules, and facilitate smooth transitions.
+The moderator introduces phases and ensures equal speaking opportunities.
+- **Learning Outcomes**: This activity helps students evaluate cryptocurrency's benefits and risks, practice public speaking, and engage in evidence-based debate.

+This debate format promotes balanced exploration of digital currencies, building on the concepts of blockchain and security discussed above. 🏆